ChurchApps/FreeShowWeb/src/routes/docs/tools/+page.md

 ---
 title: Tools
-description: A show have lots of different tools you can use to change it.
+description: A show has lots of different tools you can use to change it.
 ---

 # Show tools